district10/blog/_posts/post-0098-probability-and-statistics.md

-        If $\scriptstyle\hat\beta$ is an ordinary least squares estimator in the classical linear regression model (that is, with normally distributed and homoskedastic error terms), and if the true value of parameter β is equal to β0, then the sampling distribution of the t-statistic is the Student's t-distribution with (n − k) degrees of freedom, where n is the number of observations, and k is the number of regressors (including the intercept).
+        If $\scriptstyle\hat\beta$ is an ordinary least squares estimator in the classical linear regression model (that is, with normally distributed and homoskedastic error terms), and if the true value of parameter β is equal to β0, then **the sampling distribution of the t-statistic is the Student's t-distribution with (n − k) degrees of freedom**, where n is the number of observations, and k is the number of regressors (including the intercept).